Could volunteering for an organization help me find a job?

 - Many organizations offer free benefits to volunteers—these perks range from free parking to free meals.

-Many schools (with websites ending in .edu) also use volunteers.
-And don't forget to consider volunteering at the Library!
-Go to our Volunteering webpage for more information.
+- And don't forget to consider volunteering at the Library!
+Go to our Volunteering webpage to learn more.

 For additional information, contact an H&R Block Business & Career Center librarian by phone, 816.701.3717, or by e-mail, email@example.com.